Please check out the letter below from Camps Director David Levering regarding our decision to stay all-virtual for 2021 camps.

 Sternberg Science Camps Director

-These camps are built to engage and challenge high school students excited about life and earth sciences, in the field and in the lab!
+These camps are built to engage and challenge high school students excited about life and earth sciences in the field, and in the classroom, and online!
 We aim to advance abilities and knowledge through hands-on training and experiential active-learning strategies.
-Students work with practicing biologists, paleontologists, and geologists, doing college-level fieldwork, lab and classroom activities, and outdoor skills training.
+Students work with practicing biologists, paleontologists, and geologists, working through college-level academic content and skills training, all while befriending peers with similar fascinations!

 Excitement for the natural sciences is the name of the game!
-We use a variety of outdoor and classroom-based education methods to make science fun, exciting, and memorable for our students.
-From dinosaurs to sunflowers, students will find a wide range of topics to engage their energy and curiosity!
+We use a variety of virtual, outdoor, and classroom-based education methods to make science fun, exciting, and memorable for our students.
+From dinosaurs to sunflowers, students will find a wide range of topics to engage their energy and curiosity while making new friends.